 households.filter(h => h.benefits.va_disability_rating >= 50 && h.military.is_retired && !h.benefits.crdp_crsc_assessed )

 Each household's military profile is generated against rank-and-service-stage-specific patterns.
 Active-duty enlisted typically carry BRS retirement system enrollment with 5% TSP contribution to maximize matching.
 Active-duty officers carry similar BRS enrollment with higher absolute contribution amounts due to higher base pay.
 Military retirees carry pension calculations under either BRS (post-2018 service entry) or Legacy High-Three (pre-2018 service entry); the SBP election is documented with the cost-vs-civilian-equivalent analysis.
 VA disability ratings follow realistic distributions calibrated against VBA-published rating data.
 Combat-related disabilities (driving CRSC eligibility) versus non-combat-related (driving CRDP eligibility) are structurally distinguished.
-The corpus passes the WealthSynth consistency validator (BRS calculations are mathematically correct; VA disability compensation reconciles with disability rating; CRDP/CRSC offsets follow the correct rules) and the LLM-as-judge gate.
-Annual refresh tracks DoD pay table updates, VA disability compensation rate changes, and any benefit-rule changes.
+The corpus passes the consistency validator (BRS calculations are mathematically correct; VA disability compensation reconciles with disability rating; CRDP/CRSC offsets follow the correct rules) and the LLM-as-judge gate.
+Each refresh tracks DoD pay table updates, VA disability compensation rate changes, and any benefit-rule changes.

 Yes.
 The BRS continuation-pay multiplier (between 2.5 and 13.0 depending on service) is documented per service member with the cap-and-floor mechanics.
 The election decision (take continuation pay and commit to additional service vs. decline and exit) is structured with the realistic financial-vs-career trade-off.